University Start-ups/Institutional Advisory Memo

 CLINICAL TRIALS INVOLVING START-UPS or COMPANIES WHERE DUKE HOLDS EQUITY

-Can I conduct clinical trials at Duke that involve my start-up?
+How to conduct clinical trials at Duke that involve a start-up?
 Proposed clinical trials involving start-ups to be conducted at Duke as a single site are limited to Phase 1 trials with an un-conflicted Duke Principal Investigator (PI) unless compelling circumstances are presented and approved by the COIC in advance.
 Phase 2-4 clinical trials involving a start-up must be multi-site.
 If Duke serves as a site for a Phase 2-4 trial, the Duke PI must be un-conflicted.
 If the national PI is a Duke PI, the PI must be un-conflicted.

 What does “involving start-ups" mean?
 Some examples of clinical trials involving start-ups are: